novoda/spikes/README.md

         ...
     }
 ```
-All the entries in that properties files are converted to string resources, named after their key.
+All the entries in that properties files are converted to string resources, named after their key, enforcing snake casing over camel casing if necessary.

 #### 4. Store a property value as generated string resource